LoSk-p/robonomics-wiki/docs/ko/spot-lesson0.md

 * For MacOS install .pkg file from this [release 0.3.16](https://github.com/yggdrasil-network/yggdrasil-go/releases/tag/v0.3.16)

+* For Windows download .msi file for your architecture from [0.3.16 release](https://github.com/yggdrasil-network/yggdrasil-go/releases/tag/v0.3.16) and run it.

 ## Updating the peers

 You need to add a list of peers so that you will be able to connect to Spot.
 For that, edit the Yggdrasil configuration file with this command:

+### For MacOS and Linux:

 ```bash
 sudo nano /etc/yggdrasil.conf
 ```

+### For Windows
+Run `updateconfig.bat` in `C:/Program Files/Yggdrasil`.

+Then in `C:/ProgramData/Yggdrasil` open `yggdrasil.conf` with any text editor.

+---

 In the file that you opened add 5-6 peers geografically near to you.
 You can find list of available peers [here](https://github.com/yggdrasil-network/public-peers).
 Example in yggdrasil.conf: